AishwaryAvinash/lead-scoring-case-study/README.md

 8. Deploying on test dataframe
 9. Evaluating model
 10. Drawing conclusions from results

+## Conclusion and Recommendations
+- Focus should be given to the features having positive as well as high coefficients to enhance target market strategies.
+- Professionals can be engaged for customized marketing material and tailored infomercials.
+-  Optimize communication channels to improve lead engagement impact.
+-  Re-budget to increase spending on Welingak Website as it is the top performer and other such budgeting tactics.
+- Commissions to sales force on conversion of hot leads to customers can improve efficiency
+- Enhance target market to working professionals as they have high conversion rate as well as the readiness to pay resulting from higher financial position of such leads.

 This case study is built by a group of three students of a master’s program.